JuneHou/XAI_MOR_Survey/README.md

 The XAI sample, similar patient retrieval, generation file is under the sentence-transformer folder.
 - Similar Patient Retrieval: You will need load fine-tuned embedder.
 The notebook is located at /sentence-transformers/examples/applications/semantic-search/MOR_STS_ner.ipynb.# XAI_MOR_Survey

+## Replicating XAI Mortality Prediction Survey
+We provide one version of the shuffled survey, "XAI Questionnaire A1 - Google Forms.pdf".